callysto/infrastructure/PROCESSES.md

 Docker images are used for the individual Notebooks run from the hub.
 To build and manage these images, do the following on Clavius:

-> Alternatively, you can forgo building images and just make changes to the
-> `Dockerfile` files where appropriate.
-Pushing the changes to the Github repo
-> will trigger Travis to build the images.
-Upon merging changes to the `ianabc`
-> branch, the images will be pushed to DockerHub.

 First, clone the `docker-stacks` repo:

 ```